 Pressure Canned Tuna

 I used to buy cans of tuna at big box stores.
-I grew up on my go-to brand and loved making tuna sandwiches.
-Then my friend Chris Welling, owner of Dolan Creek Farms in Boring, Oregon, gave me a jar of tuna that she canned at home.
+I grew up enjoying my go-to brand and loved making tuna sandwiches.
+Then my friend Chris Welling, owner of Dolan Creek Farm in Boring, Oregon, gave me a jar of tuna that she canned at home.
 It was a big pint mason jar filled with one, giant cut of tuna.
-I mixed Chris’ tuna with a little mayo and pickles and served on a soft roll.
-Oh man, what a difference.
+I mixed Chris’ tuna with a little mayonnaise and pickles and served it on a soft roll.
+Oh man, what a difference freshly-canned tuna makes.
 I was ruined.
-Her home canned tuna was firm, fresh, solid, and clean tasting.
-I would not eat another storebought can of tuna until I learned to can it myself.
+Her home-canned tuna was firm, fresh, solid, and very clean tasting.
+I vowed to learn how to can tuna at home and recreate the fresh, firm, clean flavors.

 First, buy your tuna from a reliable source.
-We bought ours directly off of a boat on the shores of Washington State.
+We bought our tuna directly off of a boat on the shores of Washington State.
 The fisherman had caught the tuna 100 miles out and cleaned it for us.
 It costs a bit extra to have the fish cleaned, but was worth it.
-Have you ever cleaned a big fish?
-The tuna was packed in ice and put into coolers.
+The fresh tuna was packed in ice and put into coolers.
 We canned the next morning.

 Second, you must use a pressure canner to can seafood.
 Tuna is a low-acid food that must be processed at 240 degrees to kill toxin-producing spores.
 You cannot waterbath can tuna because this method will not get the water temperature hot enough.
 I bought my pressure canner at Amazon for under $100.

-My recipe is just tuna, no additions such as salt, herbs, peppers, etc. You can absolutely add other ingredients by finding other delicious recipes online.
+My recipe is just tuna.
+No additions such as salt, herbs, peppers, etc. You can absolutely add other ingredients to your tuna as there are many delicious recipes online.
 I prefer clean, plain tuna so that I am able to customize the flavors later based on what I am making.

 Pressure Canned Tuna